mz0121coder/100-days-of-code/README.md

 **Today's Progress:** - Used typescript with react in the friday hackathon.
 Completed the MVP and had time for styling.
 Worked well as a group and learned important typescript features and assertions.

-**Thoughts:** - Enjoyed the hackathon & will be using the extended weekend to relax and also review the following:
+**Thoughts:** - Enjoyed the hackathon & will be using the extended weekend to relax and review the following:

-- React
+- React project planning and component trees
+- CSS, especially responsive design
-- CSS
+- Flashcards
 - Codewars / Algo expert
 - Authentication
 - UI libraries.